 - voice box

-Your doctor passes a thin flexible tube called a nasoendoscope up your nose and into your throat.
-The tube has a camera and a light at the end so the doctor can check for any abnormal looking areas.
+Your doctor passes a thin flexible tube called a nasoendoscope through your nostril up your nose and into your throat.
+The tube has a camera and a bright light at the end so they can check for any abnormal looking areas.